bigbio/pgatk/docs/pypgatk.rst

         -h, --help                      Show this message and exit.

 Each of the file types can be skip using the corresponding option.
-For example, if the user do not want to download the the protein sequence fasta file, it can be skip by using the argument `pypgatk.py ensembl-downloader --skip_protein`
+For example, to avoid downloading the protein sequence fasta file, use the argument `pypgatk.py ensembl-downloader --skip_protein`

 Downloading COSMIC data.
 ~~~~~~~~~~~~~~~~~~~~~~~~~